 The Minnesota Republican convention is a week and a half away, so governor candidates are doing everything they can to get delegate support.

+For Jeff Johnson, that means picking a popular southeast Minnesota politician to be his running mate.
+For Kurt Zellers, that means he will announce his running mate today.
+For Marty Seifert, that means he must decide whether to run in the primary election.
 Johnson on Wednesday announced former state Rep. Bill Kuisle as his lieutenant governor candidate.
 Johnson, a Hennepin County commissioner and former state representative, said Kuisle fills some gaps in his background.

 "It is a good contrast with an all-Minneapolis ticket of Dayton and Smith," Johnson said about Gov. Mark Dayton and running mate Tina Smith.

 Kuisle, 56, accompanied to the announcement by his wife and two children, said getting him to sign on as a lieutenant governor candidate "took a lot of arm twisting by Jeff and others," but end the end accepted it because it is a once-in-a-lifetime experience.
 He said he remains good friends with Zellers and Seifert from when the three of them, and Johnson, served together in the House.

 Kuisle, who served in the House 1997 to 2004, brings with him legislative expertise in transportation (he was a House transportation chairman) and taxes.
 Johnson said Kuisle also should help his campaign in the agriculture arena since he works a farm near Rochester.